see--/speech_recognition/README.md

 ## A3.)
 How To Generate the Solution
 ## Structure
 This repo contains all the code (`.py` or `.ipynb`) to reproduce my part of our submission.
-You'll find various model definitions in `model.py`, the training script is `train.py` and the scripts to make the submissions are `make_submission.py` (faster as it processes samples in batches) or `make_submission_on_rpi.py` (suitable to create the submission file on the rpi 3: frozen graph, batch size of 1 and fewer dependecies).
+You'll find various model definitions in `model.py`, the training script is `train.py` and the scripts to make the submissions are `make_submission.py` (faster as it processes samples in batches) or `make_submission_on_rpi.py` (suitable to create the submission file on the Pi 3: frozen graph, batch size of 1 and fewer dependecies).
 Keras models checkpoints can be found in `checkpoints_*`, TensorBoard training logs in `logs_*` and frozen TensorFlow graphs in `tf_files`.
 I am providing these files for the experiments that are required for the final submission.
 Though, I ran many more.
 As a result each section of this writeup can be executed independently.
 The data is assumed to be in `data/train` and `data/test`:
 ```
 mkdir data